c3d/xl/doc/XL-0-introduction.md

 This may all seem too good to be true.
 This document explains how the magic happens.
 But first of all, one thing that really matters: XL is supposed to be _simple_.
-Let's start with a few simple examples to prove this.
+Let's start with a few well-known examples to prove this.

-## A few simple examples
+## Two basic examples

 It is practically mandatory to begin the presentation of any programming language with a ["Hello World"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) example,